Aragon Organization deployment using aragonCLI

 This will create a new organization based on the default

-bare-kit.
+bare-template.
 It won’t have a token manager, vault, finance, or voting instance installed.
 Make a note of the deployed DAO address as we will need it for subsequent commands.

 Adding a Token and Token Manager instance